 1. Booth & Booth Space

-In general, you should expect to spend about 33% of your entire trade show budget on the space itself, and another 20% on construction of your booth.
-Trade shows charge by the square footage of your booth space, so be sure to keep that in mind when deciding on the size of your booth.
+In general, you should allocate 33% of your entire trade show budget for the space itself, and another 20% on the design and construction of your booth.
+Trade shows typically charge by the square footage of your booth space, so keep this in mind as you decide on the size and type of your booth.

 3. Services & Fees

-Services for your trade show may include freight, drayage, electric, technology/AV, show installation and dismantle, carpet/flooring, booth cleaning, furniture rental, and security.
-Your exhibit provider will be able to provide you with most, if not all, of the services you’ll need for your booth.
+Trade show services may include freight, drayage, electric, technology/AV, booth installation and dismantle, carpet and flooring, booth cleaning, furniture rental, and security.
+If you're working with an exhibit house, they should be able to provide guidance on the services you’ll need for your booth.
 Don’t be afraid to ask questions!